trhallam/segysak/README.rst

 Attributes
 ^^^^^^^^^^^
-Any number of attributes can be added to a ``siesnc`` file.
+Any number of attributes can be added to a ``seisnc`` file.
 Currently the following attributes are extracted or reserved for use by ``SEGY-SAK``.

  * ``ns`` number of samples per trace